ray-project/ray/doc/source/getting-involved.rst

    in the relevant file in `ray/python/ray/tests/`.
 4. Document the code.
 Public functions need to be documented, and remember to provide an usage example if applicable.
 5. Request code reviews from other contributors and address their comments.
-One fast way to get reviews is to help review others' code so that they return the favor.
-You should aim to improve the code as much as possible before the review.
-We highly value patches that can get in without extensive reviews.
+During the review process you may need to address merge conflicts with other changes.
+To resolve merge conflicts, run ``git pull . upstream/master`` on your branch (please do not use rebase, as it is less friendly to the GitHub review tool.
+All commits will be squashed on merge.)
 6. Reviewers will merge and approve the pull request; be sure to ping them if the pull request is getting stale.